codeonlyjs/website/content/guide/component.md

 ### listen(target, event, handler)

-Registers an event listener to be added/remove on an external object as this component is mounted/unmounted.
+Registers an event listener to be added/removed on an external object when this component is mounted/unmounted.

 * The target object must support `addEventListener` and `removeEventListener` methods